Dorothywimberly/Unicorn_Companies/README.md

 https://github.com/Dorothywimberly/Unicorn_Companies/blob/main/Top_Unicorn_Country.csv

-Unicorns- Would be under the Company coulmn.
+Unicorns- Would be under the Company column.
-Cities- Would be fould inder the city coulmn.
+Cities- Would be found under the city column.
 * Count the number of Companies in each City and remove Null cities.
 *	List the cities from highest to lowest and only show top 20 cities.

 ```
 /* Count the number of Companies in each City and remove Null cities  */
 SELECT City, COUNT(*) AS NumberOfCompanies